Towards Temporal Compositional Reasoning in Long-Form Sports Videos: Abstract

 \section{Abstract}

-Sports videos are a challenging domain for multimodal understanding because they involve complex and dynamic human activities.
-Despite rapid progress in Multimodal Large Language Models (MLLMs), long-horizon reasoning in sports videos remains difficult, as answering questions requires both locating temporally sparse evidence and integrating it into reasoning.
-We attribute this limitation to two closely coupled factors: insufficient supervision over temporally dispersed evidence, and the lack of methods that require models to identify, localize, and justify temporal evidence.
+Sports video analysis is a challenging domain for multimodal understanding because it involves complex and dynamic human activities.
+Despite rapid progress in Multimodal Large Language Models (MLLMs), long-horizon reasoning in sports videos remains difficult, as answering questions requires both locating and integrating temporally sparse evidence into reasoning.
+We attribute this limitation to two closely related factors: insufficient supervision over temporally dispersed evidence and the lack of methods for explicit temporal evidence localization and justification.
 To address these gaps, we introduce \textbf{SportsTime}, a large-scale benchmark for long-form sports video understanding, comprising 14K+ open-ended QA pairs and 50K+ step-wise temporal evidence annotations.
 Building on SportsTime, we propose \textbf{Chain-of-Time Reasoning (CoTR)}, which treats reasoning as a process of temporally grounded evidence composition.
 Specifically, during training, CoTR introduces a temporal-reward GRPO to encourage temporally grounded reasoning.
 During inference, it employs an anchor-observe-infer evidence-seeking loop to iteratively localize, verify, and compose temporal evidence before producing the final answer.
-Experiments demonstrate the usefulness of SportsTime as a benchmark and the effectiveness of CoTR, which consistently improves temporal compositional reasoning and step-wise grounding quality over strong MLLM baselines.
+Experiments show that SportsTime exposes substantial gaps in current MLLMs, while CoTR yields consistent gains over strong baselines, improving both temporal compositional reasoning performance and step-wise grounding quality.
+The dataset and code are available at \url{https://github.com/ustiniansy/SportsTime}. \keywords{Temporal Compositional Reasoning \and Sports \and Benchmark }